Trois Mélodies (Satie)

-Trois mélodies (Three Songs) is a 1916 song cycle for voice and piano by Erik Satie.
+Trois Mélodies (Three Songs or Melodies) is a 1916 song cycle for voice and piano by Erik Satie.
 One of Satie's rare excursions in mélodies (French art songs), it lasts under four minutes in performance.

 The composer's first English-language biographer, Rollo H. Myers, thought this work contained "the essence of Satie the ironist, the wit, and the skillful parodist".

 Songs

 The cycle consists of three songs set to whimsical verses by three contemporary French authors.
 Apart from a general light-hearted tone, there are no unifying elements in the music or texts.
 Satie conceived it for mezzo-soprano voice but it has been successfully performed by soprano and baritone vocalists.